Skip to main content

 Introduction

 This page provides a guide to applicants wishing to gain a nights away permit.
 It should be read in conjunction with Policy, Organisation and Rules (POR) of The Scout Association.
-Find out more about the scheme for Nights Away Advisers and for Commissioners.
+Find out more about the scheme for Nights Away Assessors and for Lead Volunteers and Approvers.

 The Nights Away Permit Scheme